 On January 14, 2021, the Company announced it had commenced the first stage of its resource delineation drill program to target conversion to inferred category of veins validated during 2020 drill program.
-It was noted that stage one of the resource delineation program will comprise 50,000m and will focus on veins located within 700m from surface and will be undertaken from surface with four drill rigs during winter months increasing to eight rigs after the Spring freshet.
-It was also noted that in addition to the resource delineation drill program, the Company is also evaluating multiple high-grade satellite targets along strike of the prolific 30-kilometre Cadwallader Break, in-line with our aggressive plans to develop Bralorne as a mineral district.
+It was noted that stage one of the resource delineation program will comprise 50,000 metre and will focus on veins located within 700 metre from surface and will be undertaken from surface with four drill rigs during winter months increasing to eight rigs after the Spring freshet.
+It was also noted that in addition to the resource delineation drill program, the Company is also evaluating multiple high-grade satellite targets along strike of the prolific 30-kilometres Cadwallader Break, in-line with Talisker's plans to develop Bralorne as a mineral district.

-On February 2, 2021, the Company announced confirmation of near-surface bulk tonnage gold mineralization at the Charlotte Zone, located directly above the high-grade veins that are the primary focus of the 2021 resource drill program.
+On February 2, 2021, the Company announced confirmation of near surface gold mineralization at the Charlotte Zone, located directly above the high-grade veins that are the primary focus of the 2021 resource drill program.
 Extensive near-surface gold mineralization comprising a series of shallow-dipping, stacked quartz veins was first intersected during the Company's validation drill program in 2020.
-The Company outlined that the near surface bulk tonnage gold mineralization at the Charlotte Zone is has been confirmed by 25 intersects from 14 drill holes defining a broad zone with multiple gold-bearing structures over a strike length of 600m, a width of 270m and extending at least 300m down plunge from surface.
-The Company has initiated a 15,000m core relog and re-sample program to identify other areas with near-surface bulk-tonnage potential.
+The Company outlined that the near surface gold mineralization at the Charlotte Zone has been confirmed by 25 intersects from 14 drill holes defining a broad zone with multiple gold-bearing structures over a strike length of 600 metre, a width of 270 metre and extending at least 300 metre down plunge from surface.
+The Company has initiated a 15,000 metre core relog and re-sample program to identify other areas with near surface potential.